 Montana is a big state – fourth largest in size.
 Our cross-state travels didn’t take it all in, but three locales will always be in our memories, beginning with the majestic scenes of Glacier National Park.
 I urge you to stop reading this blog immediately, jump in the RV and get there ASAP.

 Related video: Glacier National Park: One Half Of North America’s Crown

 The formidable glaciers that give the park its name are melting.
 Several still radiate in the sunset, but much of the terrain is now grass and rocks.
 We hiked to several of the lakes to absorb the grandeur of the park and joined a long procession driving up the Going-to-the-Sun Road that takes motorists under the “Weeping Wall.”

-The drive to that popular attraction was interrupted when we stopped to watch a multitude of Dall Sheep practically clinging to the side of escarpments, raising our fear for the youngsters apparently just learning to navigate on tiny outcroppings.
+The drive to that popular attraction was interrupted when we stopped to watch a multitude of Mountain Goats practically clinging to the side of escarpments, raising our fear for the youngsters apparently just learning to navigate on tiny outcroppings.